cara-tm/pat_article_social/help.md

        font: .6em/1 Arial
     }

 ###4°.
-Another simple flat layout with each counting on the right of little rounded, colored social icons
+Another simple flat layout with each counters in a black box on the right of little rounded, colored social icons

     .social-link {
 	display: inline-block;